Fighting White Supremacy on Springfield City Hall’s Steps

 He said he doesn’t know if there’s a way to work within the capitalist system to fight white supremacy.
 One important way to combat white supremacy is that white people should listen to people of color, those most affected by the ideology.

-“We have a responsibility to use our privilege to take down, destroy and permanently stamp out white supremacy in this country and the world.”
+“We have a responsibility to use our privilege to take down, destroy and permanently stamp out white supremacy in this country and the world,” he said.

 Tadeo told the audience to continue the conversation about white supremacy throughout the community.